Holthuizen/bottle-based-website/README.md

 ## Requirements:
 python 3.8 and pipenv installed.

+pipenv can be installed with ```pip install pipenv```, see https://pypi.org/project/pipenv/

 ## Setup
 Open directory in a terminal (at the lv op the pipfile) and run